bibleexchange/courses/_homiletics-1/en/410_principle-ten.md

 ### Concordances

 A concordance is valuable to find where Scriptures are located.
 Concordances give the original language word in the Hebrew or Greek.
-A concordance is a good tool to locate Scriptures on the same subject.This will give you a better understanding of the subject being studied.
+A concordance is a good tool to locate Scriptures on the same subject.
+This will give you a better understanding of the subject being studied.
 Remember, the Bible is in perfect harmony with itself.
 The use of other Scriptures will help you to gain a Biblical perspective on the passage or subject you are studying.

 Always consider word meaning within the context of the Scripture.
 Most of the definition sections of concordances give a list of possible meanings and uses of the word.
 Some preachers will pick the choice that best accommodates them without regard to context.
 This is not good hermeneutics.
 Use reference materials as a source, but not as the final authority.